rbxts-flamework/core/README.md

 4. Delete the `out` directory.

 5. Compile!
-	- Note: You must use the master branch (rbxtsc-dev) of roblox-ts until the next release.
+	- Note: You must use the beta branch of roblox-ts. `npm i roblox-ts@next` will install a local version, or `npm i -g roblox-ts@next` will install it globally.

 # Usage